-The parish also has outlying hamlets in Hinxhill, Naccolt, Withersdane and Pickersdane, and several ancient manors and farmsteads in the fertile valley on either side of the Kentish Stour.
-This natural chalk stream flows through a gap in the scarp slope of the North Downs.
+The parish includes the outlying hamlets in Hinxhill, Naccolt, Withersdane and Pickersdane and several manors, farmsteads and ancient woodlands dot the downland landscape on either side of the fertile valley of the Kentish Stour.
+This is a rare natural chalk stream, which flows through a gap in the scarp slope of the North Downs.
 The Stour flows through Chilham, Chartham, Canterbury, the medieval Cinque Ports of Fordwich and Sandwich, and then into the sea at Pegwell Bay.

 The Wye National Nature Reserve is a mile east of the village, on the scarp slope of the North Downs.
-The reserve is also designated as a Special Area of Conservation (SAC) and has Sites of Special Scientific Interest (SSSI), designated primarily to protect 345 acres of rare species-rich chalk downland and its peri-glacial geology.
+The reserve is a Special Area of Conservation (SAC) and has Sites of Special Scientific Interest (SSSI), designated primarily to protect 345 acres of rare species-rich chalk downland and its peri-glacial geology.
 The NNR is a key part of the extensive network of Ancient Woodlands and chalk meadows across the North Downs.